Explained: Why are farmers unhappy with the Agriculture Bills?

 The farmers added that the proposed legislations were "corporate agriculture bills" which were framed to suit "big corporates who seek to dominate the Indian food and agriculture business".

-The Congress has also suggested some changes in the ordinances to make them farmer-friendly.
+Congress has also suggested some changes in the ordinances to make them farmer-friendly.

 "These ordinances are against the interests of farmers.
 If the government wants to implement them, then it should ensure that no purchases are made below MSP.
 The government could bring in a fourth ordinance separately to provide a clear provision that if any agency buys the crop of the farmer below the MSP, then legal action will be taken against it," Hooda said in a statement.